Bonsai is an art form.

 Diseases and plagues

-A healthy Bonsai has little to no problems with diseases and pests.
+A healthy Bonsai has little or no problems with diseases and pests.
 There may be lice or spider.
 Luis recognizes you by the sticky drops and spider gives the leaf a light speckled pale color.
 To prevent lice and spider you should ensure that your Bonsai is in a well-ventilated place.
 This also prevents possible infestation by fungi such as mildew.
 In every garden center you can buy adequate resources to combat the above.

 Every tree has the natural tendency to grow at the ends and repel the oldest leaves or needles from the inside.
 For a beautiful, finely branched Bonsai you have to break this trend.
 This can be done very simply by pruning the end growth.
 The Bonsai you have purchased already has the right shape and size and therefore only needs to be maintained.
 You can remove all shoots that are outside the silhouette of the tree.
 All shoots on the branches that grow downwards or upwards can also be pruned.
 This way you keep the Bonsai healthy and in the right model.
 All necessary tools can be found on our site.